Princess Akiko of Mikasa: Public appearances

-In May 2016 Princess Akiko made a public appearance at the Fifth World Butoku Sai in Kyoto, Japan sponsored by the Dai Nippon Butoku Kai martial arts organization.
-This was notable as it was the first time in the event's 121-year history that she had attended.

 In September 2018, the Princess undertook a tour of Turkey, during which she met with Turkish officials and visited archaeological sites and museums in Istanbul, Ankara, and Kırşehir.
 She was also appointed as the honorary president of Prince Mikasa Foundation, an institution founded in 2017 to provide support for the Japanese Institute of Anatolian Archaeology.

-Princess Akiko is scheduled to appear in an All Night Nippon special in April 2025.

-On September 17, 2025, Turkish First Lady Emine Erdoğan hosted Princess Akiko of Mikasa in Ankara, discussing environmental protection, cultural heritage, and gastronomy.
-Erdoğan praised archaeological excavations led by the Japanese Institute of Anatolian Archaeology under the Turkish Culture and Tourism Ministry, notably at Şanlıurfa’s Ayanlar Ruins.
+On September 17, 2025, Turkish First Lady Emine Erdoğan hosted Princess Akiko in Ankara, discussing environmental protection, cultural heritage, and gastronomy.
+Erdoğan praised archaeological excavations led by the Japanese Institute of Anatolian Archaeology under the Turkish Culture and Tourism Ministry, notably at Şanlıurfa's Ayanlar Ruins.
 Princess Akiko emphasized their role in cultural exchange, symbolized by her Turkish filigree brooch and nail polish with Turkish and Japanese flags.
 She also visited Anıtkabir and “The Golden Age of Archaeology” exhibition.

-On September 19, 2025, an event was held with Princess Akiko of Japan, leaders from Chiba Institute of Technology, and Turkey, to announce the start of a new excavation survey at the Ayanlar Höyük site in Şanlıurfa Province, Republic of Turkey.
-The new excavation is a collaboration between Chiba Institute of Technology and Anatolian Archaelogy.
-As part of the event, a groundbreaking ceremony was held as part of the Tash Tepeler project led by the Turkish Ministry of Culture and Tourism.
-The significance of the project is that it focuses on a turning point in human history about 12,000 years ago.
+On September 19, 2025, an event was held with Princess Akiko, leaders from Chiba Institute of Technology, and Turkey, to announce the start of a new excavation survey at the Ayanlar Höyük site in Şanlıurfa Province, Republic of Turkey.
+The excavation is a collaboration between Chiba Institute of Technology and Anatolian Archaeology.
+As part of the event, a groundbreaking ceremony was held by the Turkish Ministry of Culture and Tourism.
+The project focuses on a turning point in human history about 12,000 years ago.